HamidMosalla/FreelancerBlog/README.md

 As you can see a lot of this server side technologies are in beta (except the Asp.Net Core itself), but I continue to update them as newer version become available

 #What you need to run it?
 Visual Studio 2015 Update 3
 SQL Server

 #Things to note
-Please note that the use of some of paradigms in this project is an overkill, you most certainly don't need a multi layered onion architecture for a simple blog, one should introduce complexity when there is a need for it as [YAGNI](http://deviq.com/yagni/) states, but I've done it mostly of educational purposes and also I wanted to have a good jump start template for more complex projects.
+Please note that the use of some paradigms in this project is an overkill, you most certainly don't need a multi layered onion architecture for a simple blog, one should introduce complexity when there is a need for it as [YAGNI](http://deviq.com/yagni/) states, but I've done it mostly of educational purposes and also I wanted to have a good jump start template for more complex projects.